MementoMori15x6/15x6-sim/docs/llm-scoring-workshop.md

 ```

 Replace [SYSTEM NAME] and [TIME WINDOW] with your target (e.g., "Modern North Korea 1948–present", "Bitcoin protocol 2009–present").

+**2. Run the same prompt on 2–3 models and average for best convergence**
+if LLM guardrails sentitivity to Polity, start a new prompt with Score framing biological replicators eg. Ant_colony
+This will get the LLM to understand you are measuring thermodynamic entropy, and not narratives or ideology.

 ### 3. Run & Average
 - Run the prompt 2–3 times on the same LLM, or once on 2–3 different models.